phueb/Ludwig/README.md

 ```

-## Run jobs locally
+## Development & Debugging

+Sometimes you may wish to use your local machine instead of a Ludwig worker to execute your job.
-To run jobs locally, go to the root directory of your project and:
+To do so, navigate to the root directory of your project and use the `--local` flag as shown below.

 ```bash
 ludwig --local
 ```

 Results will still be saved to the server.
-To run jobs without access to the server, use the `--isolated` flag:
+To run jobs without access to the server, use the `--isolated` flag, as shown below.
+This is useful for developing and debugging your code without having to submit it to a Ludwig worker for execution.

 ```bash
 ludwig --isolated